blueag8/Super-Scholar/README.md

 In addition, I found it helpful to use the "TryIt  Editor" provided by the W3Schools learning environments.

 *Bugs*
-appeared fine on Honor Android phone but on iPhone the play button is almost transparent.
+1.The game appeared fine on my Android phone.
+However, on iPhone6  the play button is almost transparent.

-Player can still activate get data and get score before the timer starts, this results in played
+2. Player can still activate get data and get score before the timer starts, this results in player being able to get an infinite score.

+*Solution*
+1. slight tweakin

 **Deployment**
 Deployment was actioned via Github.